 The variations in terms of infrastructure can be broken down into five scenarios.
 Each scenario makes it possible to carry out one of the possible actions within the eFTI ecosystem, but not necessarily in all configurations.
 All of these are working hypotheses that will have to be fixed one day (URL or UUID?
 Existence of a NAP or not?).

-• Scenario 2: NAP with Push metadata → Configuration in which eFTI platforms come to feed (push) metadata (license plate of a truck, case of transport of hazardous material or waste) within the NAPs to allow for example generic searches by a Competent Authority for a control or for firemen in case of emergency.
+- Scenario 2: NAP with Push metadata → Configuration in which eFTI platforms feed (push) metadata (truck license plate, case of transport of hazardous materials or waste) into NAPs to enable, for example, generic searches by a competent authority for inspection purposes or by firefighters in an emergency.

-• Scenario 3: No access point → No AP, no NAP, i.e. Competent Authorities will have to authenticate directly on each eFTI platform.
-In addition, each eFTI platform will need to periodically check for updates of eFTI data from other eFTI platforms that are linked to its own eFTI data.<br>
+- Scenario 3: No access point → No AP, no NAP, in other words, the competent authorities must authenticate themselves directly on each eFTI platform, and each eFTI platform must regularly check for updates to eFTI data from other eFTI platforms linked to its own eFTI data.

-• Scenario 5: Share encrypt eFTI dataset → A configuration where we rely on the update notification mechanism and encryption of eFTI data so that each platform hosts all eFTI data relevant to it (under encrypted forms for related eFTI data that originates from another platform).
+- Scenario 5: Share encrypted eFTI dataset → A configuration that relies on the update notification mechanism and eFTI data encryption so that each platform hosts all eFTI data relevant to it (in encrypted form for linked eFTI data originating from another platform).

 Conclusion